Predictive Modelling: a Transformative Approach to Modelling in Engineering and the Sciences

 - To combine UQ tools - traditionally developed in the mathematical sciences - with the application domain expertise of the physical and life sciences to produce scientific and engineering applications in areas aligned with national and global priorities, e.g. in sustainability, high value manufacturing, and advanced materials.

-WCPM is directed by Prof. Nicholas Zabaras, and has a number of additional local academic staff members affiliated with the School of Engineering.
+The interim director of the WCPM is Prof. Christoph Ortner, and has a number of additional local academic staff members affiliated with the School of Engineering.
 The Centre enjoys close collaborative links with the Departments of Chemistry, Computer Science, Engineering, Life Sciences, Mathematics, Statistics, Systems Biology, Physics, Warwick Business School, Warwick Medical School and WMG as well as with the Centre for Scientific Computing.

 Directions: The Centre is located in the D-block extension on the 2nd floor of the main Engineering building at Warwick.